Module: Familia::Horreum::ManagementMethods

 This method serves as a factory method for creating and persisting new instances of the class.
 It combines object instantiation, existence checking, and persistence in a single operation.

-The method is flexible in accepting both positional and keyword arguments: - Positional arguments (*args) are passed directly to the constructor. - Keyword arguments (**kwargs) are passed as a hash to the constructor.
+The method is flexible in accepting both positional and keyword arguments:

 Finally, the method saves the new instance returns it.